BlueWebber/3d-carousel/README.md

 └── Overlay (Optional)
 ```

-- The Shadow Root is isolated from your page's styles, script, etc... and holds everything inside the cylinder element.
+- The Shadow Root is isolated from your page's styles, script, etc... and holds everything inside the carousel element.
 - The Perspective Container holds the Items Container, and sets the CSS `perspective` property to give the Items Container depth, its element is given the ID `perspective-container`.
-- The Items Container is what holds the cylinder's faces, the number of its children is automatically the number of the cylinder's faces, unless the `ignore` is applied to its child, in that case it won't be counted as a face and won't be transformed. its element is given the ID `items-container`.
+- The Items Container is what holds the carousel's faces, the number of its children is automatically the number of the carousel's faces, unless the `ignore` is applied to its child, in that case it won't be counted as a face and won't be transformed. its element is given the ID `items-container`.
-- One child of the items container can have the `anchor` class combined with `ignore`, this will make that element get placed in the center of the cylinder.
+- One child of the items container can have the `anchor` class combined with `ignore`, this will make that element get placed in the center of the carousel.
-- The Items Container's Z-origin gets set to the radius of the cylinder, that way, it'd rotate about its center point.
+- The Items Container's Z-origin gets set to the radius of the carousel, that way, it'd rotate about its center point.
-- The Items Container's children get transformed, their Z-origin changes to the radius of the cylinder, and then they get rotated incrementally in the X or Y direction depending on the orientation of the cylinder.
+- The Items Container's children get transformed, their Z-origin changes to the radius of the carousel, and then they get rotated incrementally in the X or Y direction depending on the orientation of the carousel.
-- The radius of the cylinder is calculated by finding the radius of the largest inscribed circle in the regular polygon whose number of sides is that of Items Container's non-ignored children.
+- The radius of the carousel is calculated by finding the radius of the largest inscribed circle in the regular polygon whose number of sides is that of Items Container's non-ignored children.
-- The overlay is simply an absolutely-positioned div that is placed on top of your perspective container, it takes covers _the total visible area of the Items Container_ by making a `getBoundingClientRect()` call on every face of the cylinder to determine the total visible area.
+- The overlay is simply an absolutely-positioned div that is placed on top of your perspective container, it takes covers _the total visible area of the Items Container_ by making a `getBoundingClientRect()` call on every face of the carousel to determine the total visible area.

 ## Styling

-The cylinder runs in an isolated shadow DOM, hidden from your page's styles, in order to style it, you need to specify the styles inside the cylinder element, you can do so by simply using `style` or `link` tags, or you can use the `style` attribute.
+The carousel runs in an isolated shadow DOM, hidden from your page's styles, in order to style it, you need to specify the styles inside the carousel element, you can do so by simply using `style` or `link` tags, or you can use the `style` attribute.
-You can select the cylinder's components with ID selectors (`#perspective-container`, `#items-container`, `#overlay` ).
+You can select the carousel's components with ID selectors (`#perspective-container`, `#items-container`, `#overlay` ).
 If you're experiencing performance issues, it's recommended to set `contain` for the children of Items Container to `strict`, and set `will-change` of Items Container to `transform`.

 ### CSS Classes